List Interface

 The list.h header defines a common interface for all list implementations.

 UCX already comes with two common list implementations (linked list and array list) that should cover most use cases.
-But if you feel the need to implement an own list, you will find instructions below.
+A more advanced use case is implemented as a key/value list.
+If you feel the need to implement your own list, you will find the instructions below.

 Array lists can be created with cxArrayListCreate() where the additional argument initial_capacity specifies for how many elements the underlying array shall be initially allocated.